jonnypeace/VPN-gateway/README.md

 to switch on and off (the wireguard client), I feel this is more user friendly than switching gateways.

 The benefit of doing it this way, if we have a server running at home anyway, you don't need additional hardware (wifi access points for the server), just the wireguard client/server application.
-I've also got this running in an
+I've got this running in an
-Ubuntu VM dedicated to serve only this function.
-I will be exploring the use of LXC containers as well.
+Ubuntu VM, on a proxmox server, and this ubuntu VM is dedicated to serve only this function.
+I will be exploring the use of LXC containers as well, but VM's are easier.

 WARNING :
 This runs strictly iptables only, and doesn't take into account nftables or UFW or firewalld.
+Also, As much as i think this works, I am just as capable as the next person to overlook something, so just be wary whatever your activity is.

 So, a quick flow diagram....